 You can filter rows, columns and entities in cells.

 3 filters are available for views: rows, columns and cards:

 If you are curious to know what's shown on the screenshot above:

 - Columns: Filter out all entities in the "Closed" state

-- Cards: Filter out all entities in their final state (i.e. "Done" entities) that are assigned to me
+- Cards: Filter out all entities in any state except final (i.e. "Planned" entities) that are assigned to me